The Schubert pick and place machine can fill up to 100 boxes per minute with various colour palettes.

 - High line efficiency

-The boxes are fed through the first sub-machine via a loading belt on the TLM system, where they are picked up by F4 robots and placed in the “box opener” drive unit.
+The boxes are fed through the first sub-machine via a loading belt on the pick and place machine, where they are picked up by F4 robots and placed in the “box opener” drive unit.
 The box opener handles various boxes with different opening mechanisms.
 F4 robots pick up the opened boxes and set them onto a conveyor belt.
 A reflected light scanner then monitors whether the boxes are opened.

 The loading belt in the second sub-machine delivers additional boxes or colour palettes, determined by the works order.
 The third sub-machine is reserved for the infeed process of colour palettes.
 These are picked up by F4 robots.
 This is why Schubert developed suitable tools that would not crush or break pressed or baked powders.